How and Where to Preorder Apple's iPhone XR

 When Apple showcased the iPhone XR at its press event last month, the company argued that the iPhone XR would offer the best of both worlds for those who wanted a nice design but a more budget-friendly price.
 And at a starting price of $749, compared to $999 for the iPhone XS or $1,099 for the iPhone XS Max, the iPhone XR is certainly more affordable.

 So, if you’re interested in actually buying an iPhone XR, there are some options.
 And at the time of this writing, most of the models you’d want are still available.
-Here’s a rundown of where to preorder the new iPhone XR for its release date on October 26:
+Here’s a rundown of where to preorder the new iPhone XR ahead of its release date:

 Apple